hwayne/hacker-test-history/README.md

 ####  00A1 Ever speed up a system by removing a jumper?

+Before hardware auto-discovery (ala Plug'n'Play) was common, users often had to use [jumpers](https://en.wikipedia.org/wiki/Jumper_(computing)) to configure their mainboards, disk drives etc. to use specific interrupts, modes and so on.

+Most of the time wrong arrangement of jumpers simply rendered a peripheral or the whole system unusable rather than just slow though.

 ## Do you know...
 ####  00A2 Do you know who wrote Rogue?